Chad's veteran leader Deby targets sixth term in presidential vote

-N’DJAMENA (Reuters) - Voters in Chad head to the polls on Sunday for a presidential election in which Idriss Deby is widely expected to extend his three-decade rule despite growing signs of popular discontent and opposition criticism over his handling of oil wealth.
+N’DJAMENA (Reuters) - Voting began in Chad on Sunday in a presidential election in which Idriss Deby is widely expected to extend his three-decade rule, despite growing signs of popular discontent over his handling of the country’s oil wealth.

-Deby, 68, is one of Africa’s longest-serving leaders and an ally of Western powers in the fight against Islamist militants in West and Central Africa.
+Deby, 68, was first to cast his ballot at a polling station in the capital N’Djamena.
+He is one of Africa’s longest-serving leaders and an ally of Western powers in the fight against Islamist militants in West and Central Africa.

+“I’m calling on all Chadians to come out and vote for the candidate of their choice who will have to tackle the major challenges facing our country over the next six years,” Deby told journalists after voting.

 “Many of you, my daughters and sons, were not yet born when I took power in 1990,” he said at his final campaign rally on Friday.
 “You have asked me to be a candidate for this sixth term.”